 Hosepipe bans begin with fines of up to £1,000 — and more could follow soon

-Hosepipe bans are returning as water companies battle falling reservoir levels and record demand across southern England.
+Hosepipe bans are returning as water companies battle falling reservoir levels and record demand across England.

-South East Water and Yorkshire Water have already introduced restrictions, with Thames Water warning it may be next unless weather patterns shift.
+South East Water, Yorkshire Water and Thames Water have already introduced restrictions, with others warning they may be next unless weather patterns shift.

 As pressure builds on supplies, millions more could soon be forced to start saving water or else face potential fines.